shiquan/shiquan.github.io/Yano/GetWeights.md

 </td>
 <td>
-Sets the cutoff for cell distance on lineage trajectory (ranked cells) or spatial cooridates (bin distance) when computing the neighborhood overlap for the weight matrix construction.
+Sets the cutoff for cell distance on lineage trajectory (ranked cells) or spatial cooridates (bin/spot distance) when computing the neighborhood overlap for the weight matrix construction.
 Any edges with values greater than this will be set to 0 and removed from the weight matrix graph.
-Default is 20, means only calculate weight edges for nearby 20 cells for each cell.
+Default is 50 for lineage cells, means only calculate weight edges for nearby 50 cells for each cell, while 8 for spatial coordinates.
 </td>
 </tr>
 <tr>